Skip to main content

 Bid Bond

-Typically 10% of bid amount on formally bid projects.
-Guarantees you will enter the contract if awarded.
-Forfeited if you withdraw after bid opening.
-Required on projects over $220,000 (AB 2192 threshold).
+Typically 10% of bid amount as bid security on formally bid projects.
+Guarantees you will enter the contract if awarded; forfeited if you withdraw after bid opening.
+Under the Cost Accounting Act, projects over $220,000 must use formal bidding (AB 2192, 2024 update).

 Required on formal bids